 (A) Each emissions unit that emits the nonattainment pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and

-(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit for the nonattainment pollutant or precursor(s).
+(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the netting basis and contributed to the emissions increase calculated in 34-0224-0025(2)(b) for the nonattainment pollutant or precursor(s).

 (b) For phased construction projects, the LAER determination must be reviewed at the latest reasonable time before commencing construction of each independent phase.